ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 ## 5) Test domain and put live

-Once you've connected your domain to the DDoSX network and configured your DNS records, you may wish to test that your website or application will work correctly before changing your live DNS routing.
-This can be done by modifying your local `hosts` file to look for the DDoSX "Assigned IPv4" address for your domain.
+Once you've connected your domain to the DDoSX<sup>®</sup> network and configured your DNS records, you may wish to test that your website or application will work correctly before changing your live DNS routing.
+This can be done by modifying your local `hosts` file to look for the DDoSX<sup>®</sup> "Assigned IPv4" address for your domain.

 You will see that initially your DNS Routing is shown as "Server", as per below.